Familial dysautonomia: Prognosis

-Average age of death is in the third decade of life, but affected persons may live into their 70s.
+The average age of death is in the third decade of life, but affected persons may live into their 70s.
 Death occurs in 50% of the affected individuals by age 30.
 The outlook for patients with FD depends on the particular diagnostic category.
 Patients with chronic, progressive, generalized dysautonomia in the setting of central nervous system degeneration have a generally poor long-term prognosis.
 Death can occur from pneumonia, acute respiratory failure, or sudden cardiopulmonary arrest in such patients.

 The survival rate and quality of life have increased since the mid-1980s, mostly due to a greater understanding of the most dangerous symptoms.
 At present, FD patients can be expected to function independently if treatment is begun early and if major disabilities are avoided.

 Epidemiology

 Familial dysautonomia is seen almost exclusively in Ashkenazi Jews and is inherited in an autosomal recessive fashion.
 Both parents must be carriers for a child to be affected.
 The carrier frequency in Jews of Eastern and Central European (Ashkenazi) ancestry is about one in 30, while the carrier frequency in non-Jews is unknown.
-If both parents are carriers, a one in four chance exists with each pregnancy for an affected child.
+If both parents are carriers, a one-in-four chance exists with each pregnancy for an affected child.
 Genetic counseling and genetic testing are recommended for families who may be carriers of familial dysautonomia.

-Worldwide, about 600 diagnoses have been recorded since discovery of the disease, with around 350 of them still living.
+Worldwide, about 600 diagnoses have been recorded since the discovery of the disease, with around 350 of them still living.